FlorianZimmer/MultistageOptimizer/README.md

 1st Stage 1/150 of total deltaV\
 2nd Stage 149/150 of total deltaV

 maxRAM 				-> maximum allowed RAM usage in bytes.
-Will warn user if defined parameters will cause more RAM usage than here specified.
+Will warn user if defined parameters will cause more RAM usage than specified here.

 verbose 			-> should only be used for debugging, as it slows down the programm alot and in single-threaded mode, as the output isnt orderd when using multithreading.